 It’s hard to imagine, given the worldwide presence of Honda today, that the company-like all start-ups-had its fair share of servings of humble pie.
 It was in 1946, as Japan was recovering from the devastation that had been heaped on it in World War II, that a young man, visiting with a friend, stumbled upon a generator engine designed for a wireless radio from the former Imperial Army.

+The young man, a former auto mechanic and inventor, immediately came up with the idea of attaching the 50cc motor to a bicycle.
+The country’s decimated infrastructure and struggling post-war economy had made bicycles the primary mode of transportation.
 The concept of creating an add-on power source to ease the demands of peddling-thereby extending range and load capacity-was born.
 The young man was Soichiro Honda.
 A small building in Hamamatsu City was acquired and a sign was hung above the front door that boldly announced; Honda Technical Research Institute.